What Do I Need To Do After I Get A Speeding Ticket?

 We know that you’re probably reading this blog after you’ve already been pulled over and got a ticket, but you should keep those tips in mind for the future.

-It’ll help your case if you did the following steps.
+It will help your case if you take the following steps.

 1. Politely ask about the method that the officer used to determine that you were speeding in the first place.
 Write it down for future reference.